Pronouns & Gender Identity—Ask, Don’t Assume!

 Gender identity is our internal, individual experience of gender.
 It is directly linked to our sense of self and the sense of being male, female, both or neither.

 While pronouns are pivotal to an individual’s gender identity and how they relate to the world and others, it is important to keep in mind that a person’s pronouns are not exclusively linked to gender and may not match your perception of that individual.
 Your assumption can leave a person feeling invalidated and dismissed.
 Taking the time to get to know a person better will help everyone feel more connected and respected.

 Remember, mistakes happen and that’s ok!
 Acknowledge your mistake the same as you would any other—recognize, apologize and move on.

 Putting pronouns into practice shows your commitment to building an affirming space for all types of identities and experiences.
-We encourage you to use and share these tips, solidifying respect as a main pillar of your office culture.
+We encourage you to use and share these tips.

 Interested in learning more about LGBTQ inclusion and how to create a more affirming workplace?
 Check out The Center’s LGBTQ Workplace Inclusion Workshops.